tonyday567/harpie/readme.md

 backpermute
 ---

-A canonical backpermute function is detailed in [Regular, Shape-polymorphic, Parallel Arrays in Haskell](https://benl.ouroborus.net/papers/2010-rarrays/repa-icfp2010.pdf) and would be implemented in harry as:
+A canonical backpermute function is detailed in [Regular, Shape-polymorphic, Parallel Arrays in Haskell](https://benl.ouroborus.net/papers/2010-rarrays/repa-icfp2010.pdf) and would be implemented in harpy as:

 -- > repa_backpermute f a = tabulate (f (shape a)) (index a . f)

-The harry backpermute splits the function application into two parts, the shape manipulation and the array manipulation:
+The harpy backpermute splits the function application into two parts, the shape manipulation and the array manipulation:

--- > harry_backpermute f g a = tabulate (f (shape a)) (index a . g)
+-- > harpy_backpermute f g a = tabulate (f (shape a)) (index a . g)

 This, more general specification, allows more opportunities for the fusion rule to kick in: